It is a procedure in which your doctor uses specialized instruments to observe and support surgical interventions on structures inside the body.

 To perform this procedure, a special filter is used to help create more contrast between the vessels and the mucosa.

 The mucosa is the inner lining of the digestive tract.

 Endoscopy has a much lower risk of bleeding and infection than open surgery.

 Endoscopy can produce effects, but most are related to medications used for sedation.

-On the other hand, endoscopy is a medical procedure, so it poses a certain risk of bleeding, infection and other rare complications, such as:
+On the other hand, endoscopy is a medical procedure, so it poses a particular risk of bleeding, infection, and other rare complications, such as: